zenoamaro/react-quill/README.md

 `bounds`
 : Selector or DOM element used by Quill to constrain position of popups.
 Defaults to `document.body`.

+`children`
+: A single React element that will be used as the editing area for Quill in place of the default, which is a `<div>`.
+Note that you cannot use a `<textarea>`, as it is not a supported target.
+Note also that updating children is costly, as it will cause the Quill editor to be recreated.
+Use value if you want to control the html contents of the editor.

 `onChange(content, delta, source, editor)`
 : Called back with the new contents of the editor after change.
 It will be passed the HTML contents of the editor, a delta object expressing the change-set itself, the source of the change, and finally a read-only proxy to editor accessors such as `getText()`.